 When renting a car in port, it's always best to reserve it before departure; rates are lower, and you know the agency won't be sold out.
 Check with your rental company to find out whether you'll need an International Driving Permit (available through AAA and other automobile associations) or if your driver's license will suffice.

 Pay attention to the time.
-Yes, people do get left behind if they haven't returned to port on time and aren't part of a ship-organized shore excursion.
+Yes, people do get left behind on cruise excursions if they haven't returned to port on time and aren't part of a ship-organized shore trip.